sepassetayesh/Not-so-Simple-Substitution-Cipher/README.md

 - How file handling (`Plaintext.txt`, `Ciphertext.txt`, `ExactPlaintext.txt`) is managed.
 - How they approached the bonus challenges (if attempted).
 - Any difficulties faced and how they were solved.

+## Submission Details
+- Students must submit their completed project files and report.
+- Send them as Cipher.YourName.zip to **sepasacademy@yahoo.com**.
+- The subject of the email should be same as zip file name.
+- The deadline for submission will be announced separately.

 ## Conclusion
 This exercise helps students understand the basics of cryptography, ASCII manipulation, and modular arithmetic.
 Try modifying the code to explore more complex ciphers!